brandur/sorg/content/articles/postgres-hacking.md

 It's probably obvious that Postgres is my favorite database.
-One minor grievance that I have with the project is that its documentation is almost entirely optimized for people who ultimately be users of the database rather than developers of it.
+One minor grievance that I have with the project is that its documentation is almost entirely optimized for people who ultimately are users of the database rather than developers of it.
 An unfortunate side effect of this is that none of the repository's standard files (e.g.
 `README`) give much insight into how to get started with